publiccodenet/blog/_posts/2020-07-20-notes-from-community-call-2-july-2020.md

 ### Introductions

-Jonathan and Peter was given an introduction to the Foundation for Public Code and an explanation of codebase stewardship.
-Rather than attempt to go into details of the Standard for Public Code, they each decided to come back to a Foundation for Public Code community call in the future.
+Jonathan and Peter were given an introduction to the Foundation for Public Code and an explanation of codebase stewardship.
+Rather than attempt to go into details of the Standard for Public Code, they each decided to come back to a [Foundation for Public Code community call](https://about.publiccode.net/activities/community-calls/) in the future.

 ### Splitting the Standard for Public Code's [Welcome contributions](https://standard.publiccode.net/criteria/open-to-contributions.html) criterion